farlee2121/DevEssentialsBlog/_drafts/2022-04-11-Constructor-injection-does-not-expose-dependency-chain.md

 Each layer only knows about it's direct dependencies.
 For example, `TopLevel` knows it needs `Mid1` and `Mid2`.
 However, it does not know that `Mid1` and `Mid2` have dependencies of their own.
 It knows nothing of `LowestService` or `Mid1.Config`.

 A running system can then be composed in the top level of the application.
 This is called the composition root.
+This sample is [available to clone and run](https://github.com/farlee2121/DependencyInversionExample/blob/65ddb973949131b1367d143e791bd378331a062e/test/RecipeManagementService.Tests/SmallConstructorInjectionSample.cs).

 ```cs
 public void SeeItRun(){